tarwn/lessthandot-hugo/blogs/content/posts/2008-09-22-iso-week-in-sql-server.md

 YYYY-Www-D or YYYYWwwD

 [YYYY] indicates the so-called ISO year which is slightly different than the calendar year (see below).
-[Www] is the week number prefixed by the letter &#8216;W', from W01 through W53.
+[Www] is the week number prefixed by the letter 'W', from W01 through W53.
 [D] is the weekday number, from 1 through 7, beginning with Monday and ending with Sunday.
 This form is popular in the manufacturing industries.

 There are mutually equivalent definitions for week 01: